 Future of Work Startup & Leader: Founder & CEO of EZPR Advocates Ed Zitron Advocates for Better Work-Life Balance

 More people are taking on their own businesses and side-hustles than ever, but the 9-to-5 as we know it is also changing—and for the better—thanks to folks like Ed Zitron, founder and CEO of media relations firm EZPR.

-In a recent article about the Great Resignation, Zitron demystified why swaths of employees have left their jobs over the last year: “Despite what some may have you believe, it is very easy to foster loyal workers,” he wrote..
+In a recent article about the Great Resignation, Zitron demystified why many employees have left their jobs over the last year: “Despite what some may have you believe, it is very easy to foster loyal workers,” he wrote.
 “Pay employees well, and on time.
 When problems are created by the company or management, offer an actual apology and some sort of compensation.
 Set reasonable hours and give fair vacation time.”